fmrtl73/pxdocs/content/reference/portworx-instructional-videos/_index.md

 {{< youtube Csr8HNi4nRw >}}

-## Management and Visibility with PX Central On-prem
+## Management and Visibility with Portworx Central On-prem

 PX-Central is a graphical user interface that allows you to monitor and manage your Portworx clusters on-premises or in the cloud.
-In this lightboard we will walk through the differences with the SaaS version and explain the variations of what you can accomplish using PX Central.
+In this lightboard we will walk through the differences with the SaaS version and explain the variations of what you can accomplish using Portworx Central.

 {{< youtube Mr_mWdfpyHg >}}